 Pass three times the flour in the "setacciola" (a sieve) to have the lightest part of the flour.

 Mix with eggs, oil and anise flavor.
-Work the dough long, and form rolls, of the thickness of a little finger, then shape them as a number eight and line them up in the floured "capestiere" (a wooden tray with higher borders, obtained from one piece of wood)
+Work the dough long, and form rolls, of the thickness of a little finger, then shape them as a number eight and line them up in the floured "capestiere" (a wooden tray with higher borders, obtained from one piece of wood).

-Now you can begin the cooking procedure.
+Now the cooking procedure can begin.
 Open the already hot iron leaning one of the handles on the hearth stone, lay one dough "eight", close the iron so that the dough does not fall and put it back on the fire for the time required to recite an "Ave Maria".
 Then turn the iron upside down and cook on the other side.

-This is a long, tiring work because the iron is heavy and the fire is hot and only with a long practice it is possible to guess the right cooking point of the crisp, savvy pizzella.
+This is a long, tiring work because the iron is heavy and the fire is hot and only with a long practice it is possible to guess the right cooking point of the crisp, savvy "pizzella".